 Depression and Possible Hormonal link

-Depression & Hormonal Imbalance: Understanding the Link and Treatment Options
+Understanding the Connections and Treatment Options

+Depression can be affected by hormonal imbalances, which often go unrecognized in traditional psychiatric evaluations.
 Both males and females may experience mood changes due to disrupted levels of sex hormones, thyroid hormones, adrenal hormones, and neurosteroids.

 Hormones That Affect Mood